EGR-314-Team-307/EGR-314-Team-307/Report.md

 We have a discord server set up for daily communication.
 If there isn't a response or we need a rapid response we would text or call them.
 If they are completely unresponsive we would email them as a last resort before bringing it to the professor.

 ## Meeting Schedule
 When possible, class time will be used as the primary weekly meetings.
-Subsequent meetings and their modality will be determined by necessity, however the following times have been identified as when the majority of team members will be available:
+Subsequent meetings and their modality will be determined by necessity, however, the following times have been identified as when the majority of team members will be available:
-- Tuesday - 1pm-6pm
+- Tuesday - 1 pm-6 pm
-- Wednesday - 2pm-5pm
+- Wednesday - 2 pm-5 pm
-- Thursday - 2pm-6pm
+- Thursday - 2 pm-6 pm

 ## Meeting Coordination
 - We will discuss during class whether or not we need to meet in person or through Discord for the week.